Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 ### What is Happening?

 When a user submits their payment information, we will tokenize the underlying value of the [CardElement](https://docs.basistheory.com/elements/#cardelement).
-This will instruct Basis Theory Elements to submit directly to [Basis Theory's Tokenize endpoint](https://docs.basistheory.com/#tokenize) and return the resulting token identifiers.
+This will instruct Basis Theory Elements to submit this sensitive card data directly to [Basis Theory's Tokenize endpoint](https://docs.basistheory.com/#tokenize) and return the resulting token identifiers to our front end, all without our application having accessed the sensitive card data directly.

 We are also creating a [`card` Token Type](https://docs.basistheory.com/#token-types-card).
 This is a PCI-compliant token type that will validate the card number using the [LUHN algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and automatically expire the `cvc` property after one hour.